EU negotiators continue to discuss Brexit as deadline looms

 Continue Reading Below

+Despite his reticence, Coveney said "a deal is possible, and it is possible this month.
+May be possible this week.
+But we are not there yet."

-Coveney insisted it was essential to give the negotiators time to iron out the remaining difficulties which largely center on the border between Ireland and the UK's Northern Ireland.
+Coveney insisted it was essential to give the negotiators time to iron out the remaining difficulties.

 CLICK HERE TO READ MORE ON FOX BUSINESS

-EU leaders will meet on Thursday and Friday to see whether a deal is possible ahead of the Brexit deadline of Oct.
+EU leaders, including Johnson, are meeting on Thursday and Friday to see whether a deal is possible ahead of the Brexit deadline of Oct.
 31.